lolipuru/Thinkpad-T480-Opencore/README.md

   - BSOD in windows, not recommend to do dualboot with this EFI / Use rEFInd for dual boot instead
 - [ ] Iphone mirroring (15.0+)
   - Require macbook with T2 chips
+- [ ] Apple GuC Firmware (igfxfw=2)
+  - It does booted on T480, but cpu frequent stuck at very low frequency
 </details>

 <details>